z1c0/dashydash/README.md

 ### pics

 This is my favorite module by far.
-It looks for a special album in my Google photos collectionb and displays its pictures.
+It looks for a special album in my Google photos collection and displays its pictures.
 That way, I only have to add my favorite new photos to this album and I automatically seen them on the dashboard.
 Awesome!

 ### weather

 Using data from [openweathermap.org](http://openweathermap.org/), this module displays weather information for a given location.

 ## Boards